Berinert Important Safety Information

 Ensure that the diluent and product vials are at room temperature.
 Prepare syringes (use the syringe provided with the product), infusion sets and other supplies for the infusion.

-B. RECONSTITUTION: Follow these steps to reconstitute Berinert®:
+Follow these steps to reconstitute Berinert®:

 C. SELF ADMINISTRATION: